allegroai/clearml-docs/docs/integrations/pytorch_lightning.md

 See an example of PyTorch Lightning and ClearML in action [here](../guides/frameworks/pytorch_lightning/pytorch_lightning_example.md).

 ## Automatic Logging Control
-By default, when ClearML is integrated into your PyTorch Lightning script, it captures models and scalars.
+By default, when ClearML is integrated into your script, it automatically captures information from supported frameworks.
 But, you may want to have more control over what your experiment logs.

 To control a task's framework logging, use the `auto_connect_frameworks` parameter of [`Task.init()`](../references/sdk/task.md#taskinit).
 Completely disable all automatic logging by setting the parameter to `False`.
 For finer grained control of logged